GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

   {% Video src="video/jL3OLOhcWUQDnR4XjewLBx4e3PC3/2qqiTs9XuedWvtjfKuMu.mp4", autoplay="true", loop="true", width="800", height="800", muted="true" %}
 </figure>

-What’s even more amazing is that the group with bfcache enabled had seen a **significant increase in page views and ads revenue**, especially on mobile devices.
+What’s really promising is that the group with bfcache enabled had a **significant increase in page views and ads revenue**, especially on mobile devices.

 Here are details about the impact observed by Yahoo!
 JAPAN News with their bfcache A/B test.
 (Further information can be found in [their case study article](https://techblog.yahoo.co.jp/entry/2023072430429932/)).